ValeriusPajiloy/FunnyTgBot/README.md

 ### -------------------------------------------------
 #### Tag all to game module.
-Teg all by one command like:
+Teg all by one command.
 Use < /dota >

 Response by bot